tomerm/MLClassification/example/README.md

 This directory includes a sample Jupyter Notebook with simple Arabic data set and pipe for single label classification.
 The sole purpose of this example is to assure that development environment is working properly.

-# Dataset info.
+# Dataset info
-Dataset contains several thousand articles written on Arabic language.
+Dataset contains several thousand articles in Arabic language.
-Articles are downloaded from the following news sites:
+Articles were scraped from following electronic news web sites:
 - alhayat.com
 - aawsat.com
 - al-ayyam.com